InteractiveAdvertisingBureau/ads-cert-openrtb3-verifier/openrtb-ads-cert-verification/README.md

 To allow for fast-track on-boarding for ads.cert, media.net is offering the verification service as an open-source solution.
 The below features are supported.
 This service can be used for verification of the digital signature in OpenRTB requests.

+## Assumptions
+ - Comments in the ads.cert file are not supported
+ - Metric collection and reporting are not supported in debug mode (i.e. when the supplied digest is used for verification instead of creating it)

 ## Features: